Nuitka/Nuitka-website/doc/posts/nuitka-release-0514.rst

 -  Added more assertions to the generated code, to aid bug finding.

--  The autoformat now sorts pylint markups for increased consistency.
+-  The auto-format now sorts pylint markups for increased consistency.

 -  Releases no longer have a ``tolerant`` flag, this was not needed anymore as we use SSA.